weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

   - This has the advantage of not exposing the leaf-cluster Kubernetes API server
   - Might be an ideal end-goal, but requires more work to build the agent

+- Event Reciever:
+  - This collector implementation could listen for incoming events using the event-publishing infrastructure being implemented in other initiatives.
+The incoming events would alter the state of of the data based on the paylod of the event (via the query service APIs, ie not operate directly on the data store).
+    - This approach has some of the same pitfalls as the "Agent Push" method, in addition to a fault-tolerance problem where if an event is missed, the state will remain out of sync in the data store (potentially forever).

 ### Authorization (RBAC)